uva-linklab/nexusedge/README.md

 * Add a config file named config.json in platform/utils/ which contains:
 (1) The network interface that the gateway uses for its backhaul network.
 *Note: Ensure that this interface uses IPv4*
 (2) The Group Key used to uniquely identify a gateway group.
+(3) The BLE advertisement service and characteristic UUIDs.

 For e.g.:
 ```json